Yaswanth-Is-A-CarpetBomber/amfoss-tasks/task-00/README.md

 #  DOWNLADING BREW ON MAC OS.
-   It was easy to download brew in my mac.
+   It was easy to download brew on my mac.
 Had no issues doing it.